bostoro/Password-Generator/README.md

 ### 1. Interactive App (Console Input)

-> 🚧 In this section, document how your project fulfills each criterion.
 ---
 The application interacts with the user via the console.
 Users can:
-- View the pizza menu
+- View the possible commands
+- Generate passwords
-- Select pizzas and quantities
+- Manage users and  passwords
-- See the running total
-- Receive an invoice generated as a file
+- Receive a feedback on the stength of the passwords

 ---